KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-RNV by jalibu](https://github.com/jalibu/MMM-RNV)

-1. `FUNDING.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. `bug_report.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. Typo - Found 'Magic Mirror' in file `MMM-RNV.css`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-RNV.css`: Replace it with `MagicMirror²`.
-4. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
+2. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+3. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-6. Recommendation - Found 'node-fetch' in file `rollup.config.js`: Replace it with built-in fetch.
+4. Recommendation - Found 'node-fetch' in file `rollup.config.js`: Replace it with built-in fetch.
-7. Recommendation - Found 'node-fetch' in file `Backend.ts`: Replace it with built-in fetch.
+5. Recommendation - Found 'node-fetch' in file `Backend.ts`: Replace it with built-in fetch.

 ## [MMM-RNV by jupadin](https://github.com/jupadin/MMM-RNV)